Skip to main content

 Creating a New A/B Test

-Click Create a new test in the Planned section to begin.
+Click create a new test in the Planned section to begin.
 A step-by-step setup window will appear.
+Name and Describe Your Test Give your test a descriptive name that identifies what you’re testing.

 Example: “Friendly Voice vs Formal Voice – Support Line.”